jaymahato10125/advocate-assistance/README.md

 - **TanStack Query** for API queries and mutations.
 - **Framer Motion** for page reveals, result animations, and the risk gauge.
 - **react-dropzone** and **zod** for validated uploads.
+- Confirmation-based contract deletion with storage and analysis cleanup.
 - **sonner**, **lucide-react**, and **next-themes** for notifications, icons, and theme switching.

 Frontend-specific environment variables belong in `frontend/.env.local` (or